antilles183/feature-selector/README.md

 # feature-selector

-A from scratch implementation of Forward Selection and Backward Elimination feature selection algorithms written in C++ for Intro to Artificial Intelligence Fall 2024
+An implementation of Forward Selection and Backward Elimination feature selection algorithms — built from scratch in C++ for an Intro to AI course.
+Parses and normalizes Titanic data sets before performing chosen algorithm with verbose output.

 <br/>